GluuFederation/docs-management-prod/index.md

     This is a warning.
 It works just like a note.
 ```

-Notes / warning will look like this on GitHub:
+On Github, notes / warning will look like this:

 !!!
 Note
     This is a note.